wayn-r/lovelace-lcars-card/flattened_codebase.md

   private _handleViewChange(): void {
     console.log('[LCARS Card] View change detected, refreshing dynamic color system');

-    // Clear all dynamic color caches and entity monitoring using the DynamicColorManager dynamicColorManager.clearAllCaches(this._layoutEngine.layoutGroups);
+          // Clear all dynamic color caches and entity monitoring using the ColorResolver colorResolver.clearAllCaches(this._layoutEngine.layoutGroups);

     // Force invalidation of last hass states to ensure fresh comparison this._lastHassStates = undefined;

-    // Schedule a dynamic color refresh using the DynamicColorManager dynamicColorManager.scheduleDynamicColorRefresh(
+          // Schedule a dynamic color refresh using the ColorResolver colorResolver.scheduleDynamicColorRefresh(
         this.hass,
         this._containerRect,
-        () => dynamicColorManager.checkDynamicColorChanges(
+        () => colorResolver.checkDynamicColorChanges(
         this._layoutEngine.layoutGroups,
         this.hass,
         () => this._refreshElementRenders()
       ),
       () => this._refreshElementRenders()
     );
   }

   private _calculateRequiredHeight(containerWidth: number, containerHeight: number): number {